Visits to Bangkok shouldn’t feel like you’re on a stopover before continuing with the rest of your trip to Thailand.

 There’s truly something for everyone within hours of the city.

-If you have more time and don’t want to leave the city limits, dive into Bangkok in more detail and expand your itinerary in Bangkok in perfect form.
-A one-week Bangkok itinerary will allow you to find hidden nooks and bond with the locals.
+If you have more time or don’t want to leave the city limits on your third day here, dive into Bangkok in more detail.
+Giving yourself more time in the city will allow you to find hidden nooks and bond with the locals.

 Here are some ideas:

 - Hit the markets.
-The Chatuchak Weekend Market is the largest market in Thailand and one of the largest in Southeast Asia, full of locals and loads of opportunities to put those bargaining skills to the test.
+The Chatuchak Weekend Market is the largest market in Thailand and one of the largest in Southeast Asia.
+Put those bargaining skills to the test.

 - Explore Bangkok museums.
-The Museum Siam was on our list as a way to learn more about the people of Thailand.
-The exterior will make you feel like you’re in Italy with its classical style.
+The Museum Siam will make you feel like you’re in Italy with its classical style.

 - Visit the Bangkok Art and Culture Centre.
 Get dizzy on the spiral staircase before/after perusing the contemporary art collection.

 - Get more Thai massages.
 Heck, get one every day.
-I’m not talking about the Maria Hotel & Spa here.
+I’m not talking about the special massage parlors here.
 You’ve been warned.

 Once you’re where you need to be in Bangkok, the walkability is fine.
 Getting to where you need to be can be a challenge.
 It’s important to understand all of the various ways of getting around the city so that you can make the most efficient use of your time.